richbl/distributed-motion-surveillance/INSTALL.md

 	> 	**Note:** the location of this folder structure is not important, but the relative folder structure and names must be preserved

- 2. Copy the remaining `distributed-motion-surveillance` folder structure into an appropriate local folder.
+ 3. Copy the remaining `distributed-motion-surveillance` folder structure into an appropriate local folder

 	As an example, since the [Motion](https://motion-project.github.io/) software program installs into the `/etc` folder (as `/etc/motion`) on a Debian-based system, **DMS** can also be installed into the `/etc` folder.